Troubleshooting IDI Diesel engines with the Stanadyne DS4 Electronic Injection Pump

 • If engine starts, sensor is problematic

-Caution: Replacement requires partial injection pump disassembly
+Caution: Replacement requires partial injection pump disassembly and re-calibration

 Turbocharger Diagnostics